tarwn/lessthandot-hugo/blogs/content/posts/2010-12-30-red-gate-sql-monitor.md

 </strong>

-To setup the email alerts, go into the configuration page and click, “Email settings”.
+To setup the email alerts, go into the configuration page and click, "Email settings".
 Enter all your information for where to send emails, the sender (which I made, SQLMonitor@mydomain.com) and then mail server settings.

 Next, make sure you setup your alerts and what you want to be alerted on.
 Trust me, your inbox will be filled with alerts that you just don't want in there.
 When I say filled, I mean filled.
 It is good that SQL Monitor has a default listing of what to email out.
 I like this very much for a more junior level position where the question may be raised on what really is important.